 Explore the ancient woodlands

 West Wood is an ancient woodland planted in the Victorian era.
 Walk through the woods and you will find a forest of broadleaved trees including Oak, Birch, Beech and Sycamore, Maple and Lime.
-Take a moment to admire them in all their glory as you listen to the swishing leaves as the trees sway in the wind.
+Take a moment to admire them in all their glory in this peaceful environment.
 Visit in the spring to see the woodland flow adorned with beautiful Bluebells.

 Spot the wildlife

 A haven for wildlife, West Wood is home to a variety of birds and small animals.
 The woods are a popular place with birdwatchers.
-Grab your camera and binoculars and keep an eye out for blackbirds, robins, great tits, blue tits, chaffinch, nuthatch and the great spotted woodpecker.
+Grab your camera and binoculars and keep an eye out for blackbirds, robins, bluetits, chaffinch, nuthatch and the great spotted woodpecker.
 Visit in the summer months and listen closely, you may be able to hear the songs of the willow warbler and wood warbler.

 Forage for wild delights